iamtommetcalfe/iamtommetcalfe/README.md

 </p>

 - 🧑‍💻 I work at [Amiqus](https://www.amiqus.co) as the Engineering Function Manager.
-- 🔭 In my own time I am currently working on a Futurama themed API 🤖.
+- 🔭 In my own time I am currently working on a OpenAI driven chatbot powered by an OpenAPI specification 🤖.
 - 🌱 I’m currently learning OpenAI, app development and API design.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I can do a Rubiks cube in under 2 minutes (depending on coffee and other variables 😆).